 Retrospective Review: Rising Zan: The Samurai Gunman (PS1)

-Rising Zan is a game where all the fun to be had in it is found in the first level.
-It starts off with a long introduction, making it look like a promising action game set in the Wild West, one of the few games to do so.
-However, the game ditches that setup very quickly.
-Aside from Zan’s cowboy design and a couple of levels, the game doesn’t really use the Western setting in any meaningful way.
-It’s all one big tease, really.
+THE CLASSIC BAIT AND SWITCH Rising Zan is a game where all the fun to be had in it is found in the first level.
+It starts off with a long introduction, making it look […]

 Retrospective Review: Batman: Arkham Asylum (PS3)